simdjson/simdjson/README.md

 - Write unit tests
 - Write bona fide, accurate benchmarks (with fair comparisons using good alternatives).
 See https://github.com/Geal/parser_benchmarks
 - Document better the code, make the code easier to use
-- Add some measure of error handling (maybe optional)
+- Add some measure of error handling.
+I no longer think error handling is optional; I think this could be a key differentiating feature over what I suspect Mison actually does.
+If Mison happily accepts broken JSON because of its much vaunted ability to skip input, is this a feature or a bug?